-Outfalls with velocities of less than 4 fps generally do not require energy dissipaters or stilling basins, but will require riprap protection.

-In the case of discharge to channels, riprap shall be provided on all outlets to an adequate depth below the channel grade and to a height above the outfall or channel bottom.
-Riprap shall be placed over a suitably graded filter material with filter fabric to ensure that soil particles do not migrate through the riprap and reduce its stability.
-Riprap shall be placed to a thickness at least 2 times the mean rock diameter to ensure that it will not be undermined or rendered ineffective by displacement.
-If riprap is used as protection for overland drainage routes, grouting may be recommended.
+In the case of discharge from pipes, riprap shall be provided on all pipe outlets per current MnDOT Standard Specifications for Construction and Riprap at Outlets Standard Plates.
+Riprap shall be placed over a suitably graded filter material or filter fabric to ensure that soil particles do not migrate through the riprap and reduce its stability.

-Discharge velocity into a pond at the outlet elevation shall be 6 fps or less.
-Riprap protection, or other appropriate energy dissipation practice, is required at all inlet pipes into ponds from the NWL to the pond bottom.

-Where outlet velocities to ponds exceed 6 fps, the design should be based on the unique site conditions present.
-Submergence of the outlet or installation of a stilling basin approved by the City is required when erosive outlet velocities are experienced.

-Submerged outlet pipes from ponds are not allowed.

 Subd.
-17. Limitations and Restrictions for Permanent Stormwater Management: The City may limit or restrict the construction of permanent management facilities based on the following criteria.
+19. Limitations and Restrictions for Permanent Stormwater Management: The City may limit or restrict the construction of permanent management facilities based on the following criteria.

-Permanent stormwater management facilities may not receive discharges from or be constructed in areas where:

-Industrial facilities are not authorized to infiltrate industrial stormwater under an NPDES Industrial Stormwater permit issued by the MPCA.

-Vehicle fueling or maintenance activities occur.

-There is less than three feet of separation between the bottom of the infiltration system to the elevation of the seasonally saturated soils or the top of bedrock.

-There are known groundwater contaminants or groundwater will be mobilized by the construction of infiltration BMPs.

-For areas where infiltration is prohibited the applicant must consider alternative volume reduction BMPs and the water quality volume must be treated by a wet sedimentation basin, filtration system, regional ponding or similar method prior to the release of stormwater to surface water.
+For areas where infiltration is prohibited the applicant must consider alternative volume reduction BMPs and the water quality volume must be treated by a wet sedimentation basin, filtration system, regional basin or similar method prior to the release of stormwater to surface water.

 For linear projects with lack of right-of-way, easements or other permissions from property owners to install treatment systems that are capable of treating the total water quality volume on site, the project must maximize treatment through other methods or combination of methods before runoff is released to nearby surface waters.
-Alternative treatment options include: grassed swales, filtration systems, smaller ponds, or grit chambers.
+Alternative treatment options include: grassed swales, filtration systems, smaller basins, or grit chambers.
 In all circumstances, a reasonable attempt must be made to obtain right-of-way during the project planning and all attempts of infeasibility must be recorded.

-The City may restrict the use of infiltration features to meet post-construction requirements for stormwater management, without higher engineering review, if the infiltration techniques will be constructed in the following areas where:

-Soils are predominately Hydrologic Soil Group D (clay) soils.

-Drinking Water Supply Management Areas are present, as defined by Minn.
-R. 4720.51000, subp.13, unless precluded by a local unit of government with an MS4 permit.

-Soil infiltration rates are more than 8.3 inches per hour unless soils are amended to flow the infiltration rate below 8.3 inches per hour.

 Sub.
-18. Exceptions for Permanent Stormwater Management: The City may authorize reduced volume control for the following situations:
+20. Exceptions for Permanent Stormwater Management: The City may authorize reduced volume control for the following situations:

-If the project meets one of the limitations outlined above.
+If the project meets one of the limitations outlined in Section 12.10 Subd.
+20.